 - Michael Savarese, professor of marine science at Florida Gulf Coast University, was on campus to discuss environmental policy, with a focus on the restoration of the Everglades in southwest Florida.

-- Pablo Sitjar, partner in the Southern Cone Group investment firm based in Montevideo, Uruguay, attended several economics classes, and lectured on global financial integration and emerging markets.
+- Pablo Sitjar, a partner in the Southern Cone Group investment firm based in Montevideo, Uruguay, attended several economics classes and lectured on global financial integration and emerging markets.

-For more information about distinguished visitors in the classroom, please contact the Associate Director of the Berry Center.
+For more information about distinguished visitors in the classroom, please contact the Associate Director of the McWethy Program.